sadikemreduzgun/AI-Journey-My-Insights/on_basics/data_generators_sequences/README.md

 Here you can find insights on sequences and generators.
-<br> I needed my own generator and sequence for my project for batching reading parquet files. trainhelper.py includes such implementations.
+<br> <br>I needed my own generator and sequence for my project for batching reading parquet files. trainhelper.py includes such implementations.